Vic Davalillo

 Davalillo, who batted and threw left-handed, was a leadoff hitter known for his speedy baserunning and capable defense.
 He was a fan favorite during his years with the Indians, and became a valuable utility player later in his career.
 He was also recognized as a superb pinch hitter.

 Davalillo also had an exceptional career in the Venezuelan Winter League, where he is the all-time leader in total base hits and career batting average.
-The book "Portrait of a Franchise: An Intimate Look at Cleveland Indians Baseball during the Rockin' Sixties" includes a chapter about Davalillo.
+He played for 30 years in the U.S., Mexico, and his homeland, compiling more than 4,100 base hits total.

 Early life

-Although many baseball references show Davalillo's birthplace as Cabimas, Venezuela, in 2006 he told a biographer that he was actually born in Churuguara, Falcón.
+Although many baseball references show Davalillo's birthplace as Cabimas, Venezuela, in 2006 he told a biographer that he was born in Churuguara, Falcón on 31 July 1939.
+Other sources have given his date of birth as 30 July 1939, or sometime in 1936.
 His family moved to Cabimas a few days after he was born.
 He grew up in the Costa Oriental region on Lake Maracaibo.
 His older brother, Pompeyo Davalillo, played briefly for the Washington Senators in 1953.